roeegilron/BioSemiUSBtrigger/README.md

 # BioSemiUSBtrigger
-Interface to send triggers to BioSemi system BioSemiSerialPort - function send triggers to BioSemi EEG systems This function requires the purchase (or manufacture) of a [USB to serial hardware device](https://www.biosemi.com/faq/USB%20Trigger%20interface%20cable.htm).
+Interface to send triggers to BioSemi system.

+`BioSemiSerialPort` - This is a class (function) that sends triggers to BioSemi EEG systems.
+This function requires the purchase (or manufacture) of a [USB to serial hardware device](https://www.biosemi.com/faq/USB%20Trigger%20interface%20cable.htm).